HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

 ![](/assets/img/post/2021-03-13/figure5.PNG)

-Circuit is above, If we learn the circuit at QASM simulator, then we can get following result.
+Circuit is above.
+If we learn the circuit at the QASM simulator, then we can get the following result.

 ```python
 job_result = execute(circ, Aer.get_backend('qasm_simulator'))